lkrms/pretty-php/README.md

 the content.

-Inspired by [Black][], `pretty-php` aims to produce the smallest diffs possible and to make code look the same regardless of the project you're working on, eliminating visual dissonance and improving the effectiveness of code review.
+Inspired by [Black][], `pretty-php` aims to produce the smallest diffs possible and for code to look the same regardless of the project you're working on, eliminating visual dissonance and improving the effectiveness of code review.

 You can run `pretty-php` from the command line, use it in your [editor][], add